owncloud/encryption/README.md

 disable the encryption again and switch back to a unencrypted system.
 Please read the documentation to know all implications before you decide to enable server-side encryption.

+Just a change to trigger CI again.
+This will run the test with "waitTillPageIsLoaded after browsing to the home page"